“I know who I WAS when I got up this morning, but I think I must have been changed several times since then.”

 I don‘t care what she says.
 She’s not as smart as she thinks she is.
 I might spread some breadcrumbs and make a fake Facebook with my name on it

 “You have a profile picture, you sit around writing on walls, and guys you don’t know try to poke you.
 It’s like being a criminal,” said Uncle Gray at Christmas, when everybody comes over for brunch, stuff themselves, and sit around mumbling.
-When they finally don’t have anything else to say they all rush off and I have to clean up after them.
+When they finally don’t have anything else to say, and the football games are over, they all rush off and I have to clean up after them.

 They say, “It’s a waste of time.”